jguadagno/write-once-complete/README.md

 # Write Uno Time, Run Everywhere with the Uno Platform

-This is the completed source code for the [Write Uno Time, Run Everywhere with the Uno Platform](https://www.josephguadagno.net/presentations/write-uno-time-run-everywhere-with-the-uno-platform) and the [Write Once, Run Everywhere](https://www.josephguadagno.net/presentations/write-uno-time-run-everywhere-with-the-uno-platform) talks.
+This is the completed source code for the [Write Uno Time, Run Everywhere with the Uno Platform](https://www.josephguadagno.net/presentations/write-uno-time-run-everywhere-with-the-uno-platform)  conference talk.

 ## Setup